 - that if you tick a box in the summary, it won’t tick the corresponding one in the original note :

-- that you may combine several flags for an action (such as “Todo by me” and “Important”), but the summary will show them twice (once under each category), instead of highlighting the importance of such action ;
+- that if you combine several flags for an action (such as “Todo by me” and “Important”), the summary will show them twice (once under each category) ;

-Setting these drawbacks apart, this solution is great because of it’s simplicity :
+Setting these awkward behavior apart, this solution is great because of it’s simplicity :